 - It integrates easily with your other messaging channels to reach a breadth of users

 Email can help combat shopping cart abandonment and is another way to reach users outside of your app when push may reach your whole audience.
-This is the channel for re-engaging dormant users and reaching users opted out of push notifications.
+This is the mobile messaging channel for re-engaging dormant users and reaching users who might have opted out of other mobile messages, like push notifications.

 Step-by-Step Guide to Creating and Sending Mobile Messages